-In this paper, the energy-saving sub-optimal SM control \cite{ruderman2023energy} is experimentally benchmarked in comparison with a classical terminal second-order SM control.
-The latter assumes $u \in \{-U,\, U \}$ and provides a finite-time convergence while compensating robustly for the bounded perturbations $|d(t)| < U$, see e.g. \cite{ruderman2021}.
-Worth noting is also that the energy-saving sub-optimal SM control \cite{ruderman2023energy} is evaluated experimentally for the first time, while the targeted electro-magneto-mechanical system \cite{ruderman2022motion} represents a sufficiently challenging application case as for uncertainties, disturbances, and noise.
 The rest of the paper is as follows.
 In Section \ref{sec:2}, we provide the necessary preliminaries of the energy-saving sub-optimal SM control \cite{ruderman2023energy} and the benchmarking terminal SM control with the corresponding second-order sliding surface.
-Also the chattering effects are briefly addressed, as relevant for the real SM and owing to an additional actuator dynamics, see e.g. \cite{boiko2009}.
-Section \ref{sec:3} describes in details the experimental benchmarking system.
+Also the chattering effects are briefly addressed, since being relevant for the real SM and owing to an additional actuator dynamics, see e.g. \cite{boiko2009}.
+Section \ref{sec:3} describes in detail the experimental benchmarking system.
 The experimental results are shown in Section \ref{sec:4} while benchmarking both, convergence of the output value of interest and the monitored energy consumption.
 The latter is measured as an integral of the control absolute value, i.e. proportional to the overall time when the control is on, i.e. $u \neq 0$.
 The brief conclusions are drawn in Section \ref{sec:5}.